 - Wood floors are easy to repair and improve.
 A simple sanding and refinishing treatments every now and then will bring back the initial beauty and solidness.

 - You can install underfloor heating under the floorboards for additional comfort for your children… and for the rest of the family, of course.
 Bear in mind that only engineered wood is suitable for it.

 There are probably many more benefits we can share, but we believe that by now you are already convinced of the advantages of hardwood flooring over any other option offered on the market.
-Before you take your wallet and go to the local wood flooring showroom in a rush, there are a few more things to consider in the combination of wooden floor and young children or babies!
+Before you take your wallet and go to the local wood flooring showroom in a rush, there are a few more things to consider in the combination of wooden floors and young children or babies!

 Your baby, toddler or children is not the only one that needs your attention and care!